laurakond/artly-api/README.md

 ### References

-- I used Code Institute's DRF API [project](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106) as a base for my own.
+- I used Code Institute's DRF API [project](https://github.com/Code-Institute-Solutions/drf-api/tree/ed54af9450e64d71bc4ecf16af0c35d00829a106) as a base for my Artly api project.
 - As noted in the [used code](#used-code) section, I have referred to AsiaWi's [Snap it up](https://github.com/AsiaWi/snap-it-up-backend) project.

 [Return to Table of Contents](#table-of-contents)